Sports and Nutrition: Fueling Your Performance

 • Avoid high-bulk (high-fiber) foods such as broccoli, baked beans, or high-fiber cereal right before exercise.
 These foods may cause stomach pains during exercise due to their passing more slowly through your digestive system.
 However, high-fiber foods are loaded with good nutrition, so be sure to include them at other times of the day.

-• Sugars and sweets (especially soda and candy) don’t provide lasting energy, and therefore aren’t recommended to fuel your exercise.
+• Sugars and sweets (especially soda and candy) don’t provide lasting energy, and therefore aren’t recommended to fuel your exercise alone.

 • Limit foods that are high in dietary fat such as fast food, ice cream, nuts, and cheese for your pre-exercise meal.
 These foods take much longer to digest and may make you feel sluggish and tired if you eat too much of them right before working out.